“I’ve never been a wedding person,” says Emily Newman. Eight years ago, she and her husband skipped the fanfare and eloped.

 A deep understanding of audience, a commitment to listening, and leveraged relationships with experts have been the keys to the success of If I Made.
-The year-young company has now sold courses (at an average of $700 a pop) to over 2000 professionals.
+The year-young company has now sold ecommerce classes (at an average of $700 a pop) to over 2000 professionals

 Selling Courses Online 101: entrepreneurs looking to tap into the booming elearning industry can easily sell education online through Shopify.
 Read to the bottom of this post for tips, tools and resources to help you get started.

 We spoke to Emily about her own journey in building her business.
 This is her story.